-- A. The elements of the College's Drug and Alcohol Free Workplace Program; - B. The effects of drugs and alcohol in the workplace; - C. Behavioral symptoms of being affected by controlled substances, marijuana, and/or alcohol; and - D. Rehabilitation services available.
+- A. The elements of the College's Drug and Alcohol Free Workplace Program; - B. The effects of drugs and alcohol in the workplace;

+2823

+2824 C. Behavioral symptoms of being affected by controlled substances, marijuana, and/or

+2825 alcohol; and

+2826

+2827 D. Rehabilitation services available.

+2828

-22.9 Federally Funded Positions
+2829 22.9 Feder ally Funded Positions

+2830 , I cacı

-An employee who is in a position that is federally funded is subject to the following provisions:
+2831 An em aployee who is in a position that is federally funded is subject to the following

+2832 provisions:

+provis IOIIS.

+2833 A E 1

+2834 A. Employees found to have violated the laws underlying this article while in the

+2835 course of their employment may be subject to appropriate disciplinary action

+2836 consistent with Article 30.

+2837

+2838 В. Employees convicted of a criminal violation occurring in the workplace involving

+2839 alcohol, marijuana or other controlled substance must notify the College, in

+2840 writing, within five (5) days of the conviction.

+2841

-- A. Employees found to have violated the laws underlying this article while in the course of their employment may be subject to appropriate disciplinary action consistent with Article 30. - B. Employees convicted of a criminal violation occurring in the workplace involving alcohol, marijuana or other controlled substance must notify the College, in writing, within five (5) days of the conviction. - C. The College must notify the appropriate federal agency within ten (10) days of the conviction.
+2842 C. The College must notify the appropriate federal agency within ten (10) days of the

+2843 conviction.

+2844

+2845 ARTICLE 23

-ARTICLE 23 SAFETY AND HEALTH
+2846 SAFETY AND HEALTH

+2847

+2848 23.1 The Co ollege, employees and Union have responsibility for workplace safety and health.

+2849

-- 23.1 The College, employees and Union have responsibility for workplace safety and health. - A. The College will provide a work environment in accordance with safety and health standards established by the Washington Industrial Safety and Health Act (WISHA). - B. Employees will comply with all safety and health practices, standards and policies established by the College.
+2850 A. The College will provide a work environment in accordance with safety and health

-- C. The Union will work cooperatively with the College on safety and health related matters and encourage employees to work in a safe manner. - D. The College and employees will contribute to a healthy workplace including not knowingly and unnecessarily exposing co-workers, students and the public to serious conditions that would jeopardize their health or the health of others.
-The College may suggest or encourage employees to use leave when employees self-report or display symptoms of serious contagious health conditions.
+2851 2.1. standards established by the Washington Industrial Safety and Health Act

+2852 (WISHA).

+2853 (WISHA).

+D Envelores will consult with all sofety and booth mostices standards and naticion

+2854 В. Employees will comply with all safety and health practices, standards and policies

+2855 established by the College.

+2856

+2857 C. The Union will work cooperatively with the College on safety and health related

+2858 matters and encourage employees to work in a safe manner.

+2859

+2860 D. The College and employees will contribute to a healthy workplace including not

+2861 knowingly and unnecessarily exposing co-workers, students and the public to

+2862 serious conditions that would jeopardize their health or the health of others.
+The

+2863 College may suggest or encourage employees to use leave when employees self-

+2864 report or display symptoms of serious contagious health conditions.
+Employees

+2865 may discuss telework options with their supervisor.

+2866

-23.2 Reporting Safety Issues
+2867 23.2 Repor ting Safety Issues

+2868